annaharri89/stitchCounter/README.md

 /* TODO: Create an About Activity in the Settings Activity*/

-/*TODO: remove references of stitchCounterMenu from MainActivity.*/
+/*TODO: remove references of stitchCounterMenu*/
+/* TODO: remove references of readFromDb*/

 /* TODO: implement flag for if a counter has been saved (to prevent saving more than needed)*/